Maximum the Hormone: 2015–present: Third hiatus and signing with Warner Music Japan

 In November 2015, the band released their third live album, Deka vs. Deka.
 The album also came with a complete re-recording of their 2002 album Mimi Kajiru as a bonus disc.
-The re-recording, entitled Mimi Kajiru Shinuchi, was also released alongside a book containing sheet music for the songs on Yoshu Fukushu, which was released in February 2016.
+The re-recording, entitled Mimi Kajiru Shinuchi, was also released alongside a book containing sheet music for the songs on Yoshū Fukushū, which was released in February 2016.
 The band was in the midst of another hiatus as drummer Nao announced her intention to try for another baby; her second child was born in May 2016.
 The band returned to activity in 2017, announcing the Mimi Kajiru Shinuchi Tour across Japan.

 In September 2018, the band released a track entitled "Haikei VAP-dono" (with Daisuke playing drums), to announce their departure from VAP to sign a new record deal with Warner Music Japan.
 A series of shows in October and November 2018 were cancelled due to Daisuke suffering a herniated disc.
 In November 2018, they released a music video for "Korekara no Menkata Kotteri no Hanashi wo Shiyou", which commented on fans' negative response to Maximum the Ryokun's dramatic weight loss.
 An EP also titled Korekara no Menkata Cottelee no Hanashi wo Shiyou was released on November 28, 2018.
 On May 5, 2019, the band made a surprise appearance at the Viva La Rock 2019 festival, announcing that they would resume live performances and launch a June 2019 tour of Japan.

 In 2021, the band released the song "Kamigami" (KAMIGAMI-神噛-), which was used as the opening theme for the anime Record of Ragnarok.
 Their song "Hawatari 2 Oku-senchi" was featured as one of the twelve ending theme songs and insert song for the anime Chainsaw Man.
 Daisuke-han and Nao also host the weekly Maximum the Hormone radio show.
-Song “Koi no America” was released on July 29 as an unreleased single with an unusual title “〇〇〇〇〇〇” (Official song title and lyrics were announced after August 2023).
+In July 2023, the band released a single without a title given.
+The title was later revealed to be "Koi no America" with the release of the music video in August.